 The Faroe Islands are an archipelago in the North Atlantic, roughly equidistant from Norway, Iceland, and Scotland.
 Aside from the sheep that freely roam the fjords and a few root vegetables, the Faroese have always relied on the surrounding sea as a source of fish, seabirds, and the pilot whales they catch in a hunt known as the grindadráp, or grind.

-Japan, Iceland, and Norway use managed commercial whaling that allows historical subsistence whaling while enabling whale populations to continue growing.
+Indigenous People use managed whaling that allows historical subsistence whaling while enabling whale populations to continue growing.